PixelPhobicGames/LynxCompiler-/README.md

 # LynxCompiler-
-  A Program Written in Python to Covert Lynx Code into Fast effeicent Assembly Code
+  A Program Written in Python to Covert LynxVM Code into Fast effeicent Assembly Code

   Progress x86 :